happypeter/edocs/soho.md

 - dish washing
   - 4 steps:
     - S1. cooking broom
-    - S2. use sth harder like Loofah Sponge, use soap if needed
+    - S2. use sth harder like Loofah Sponge, use soap if needed then rinse
     - S3.
 Dish Towel
     - S4.
 Clean Tools/CounterTop/Table.
+  - NOTE: these steps only works for 2-7 dishes case, if you have a lot of dish, add hot soapy water and drainage steps.
   - Tips: wash the cleanest first, like cups, then to plates, and wok/pan last.
 - the drainer is really nice https://youtu.be/pw5RnGW2vYQ?t=28
   - a drainer basket over your sink https://www.bilibili.com/video/BV1E7411f73D?from=search&seid=9967977688875518656